 - Don’t skip the chilling time.
 Chilling the dough and being careful not to over-bake your cookies are key to achieving a delightfully chewy texture.

 These cookies are exactly what they promise—white chocolate macadamia nut cookies.
 If you don’t mind deviating from the name, here are some ideas for making this recipe your own.

-- Replace the macadamia nuts with pistachios or cashews.
+- Switch up the nuts.
+Replace the macadamia nuts with pistachios or cashews.

-- Sprinkle fleur de sel or Maldon sea salt over the cookies when they’re fresh out of the oven.
+- Add salt on top.
+Sprinkle fleur de sel or Maldon sea salt over the cookies when they’re fresh out of the oven.

-- Add dried cranberries for a bit of tartness or toasted coconut flakes for tropical flair.
+- Mix in dried fruit or coconut flakes.
+Add dried cranberries for a bit of tartness or toasted coconut flakes for tropical flair.

-- Drizzle melted white or dark chocolate over the cookies after they’ve cooled.
+- Substitute with another chocolate.
+Swap the white chocolate for dark chocolate.
+Or, drizzle melted white or dark chocolate over the cookies after they’ve cooled.